Pchatain/codenames-ai-agent/readme.md

 has to read the output from the AI bot, take actions on it's behalf, and tell the AI what moves the human guesser made.

+Installation:
+1. Clone this repository with `git clone https://github.com/Pchatain/codenames-ai-agent.git`
+2. Download a Python version compatible with your system.

 Quickstart:
 1. Set up a physical board on the table.
 2. Make sure to set ANTHROPIC_API_KEY in your environment variables in a terminal.
 E.g.